 Classic blackjack bets and rules apply for the most part, however, the ones cited below also apply.

 Played with a 52-card deck.

 Player blackjack in diamonds pays 2:1.

-A 5-card Charlie that totals 21 pays 2:1 expect after doubling down.
+A 5-card Charlie that totals 21 pays 2:1 except after doubling down.

-A 6-card Charlie that totals 20 or less results in a win expect after doubling down.
+A 6-card Charlie that totals 20 or less results in a win except after doubling down.

 It’s rare but in some land-based casinos this variant comes with a side bet that pays 300:1 on a suited blackjack in diamonds.
 This bet is only available on the first hand after a shuffle.
 It comes with slim odds of winning of 0.3% while the house edge is 9.2%.